tldr-pages/tldr/pages/common/mailx.md

 > Send and receive mail.

-- Send mail (the content should be typed after the command, and ended with Control-D):
+- Send mail (the content should be typed after the command, and ended with `Ctrl+D`):

 `mailx -s "{{subject}}" {{to_addr}}`